 Know Your Active Ingredients

 The first step in downsizing your skincare routine, at least temporarily, is understanding why you use each product in your regular line-up.
 What is it about your go-to cleanser that makes it your go-to?
 If you are using exfoliating pads, keeping your cleanser gentle is important.
 Are there any products with one active ingredient that you can swap out for a product with two or three?
-For example, if you are using retinol, koji, and or glow pads I would suggest picking just one of those to bring along for the trip.
+For example, if you are using retinol, Koji-C, and or Lux pads I would suggest picking just one of those to bring along for the trip.
 Most times, there is no need to pack multiple sets of pads for one trip.
 Use as many multi-purpose items as possible, based on what your skin needs and what you know works well for you.

 Consider the Length of Your Trip

 If it’s a quick weekend trip…keep it simple!
-You could leave your exfoliants at home, and focus on hydration during your weekend stay.
+You could leave your exfoliants at home and focus on hydration during your weekend stay.
 This would mean just pack the gentle cleanser and moisturizer and pick the exfoliants back up when you get home.
 If it’s a 2-3 week trip it might be more worth it to pack some of the extras.

 Think About How Your Routine Will Change On Vacation

 Another good way to trim your selection of skincare products is to think about how your routine will change based on where you’re going.
-If you’re going to the beach, you’ll need lots of sunscreen and a good moisturizer, and forgoing your glow pads, which could dry out your skin, might not be a bad idea.
+If you’re going to the beach, you’ll need lots of sunscreen and a good moisturizer, and forgoing your Lux pads, which could dry out your skin, might not be a bad idea.
 If you’re going hiking or camping, you probably have less access to water with which to wash your face, so bring some makeup wipes and creams instead of your regular face wash.
 Think about what you’ll be doing, and what you’ll have access to, you’ll cut out a lot of unneeded products and maybe swap them out for multipurpose ones.

 The Go To For Travel Size Skincare